Skip to main content

 graphics3 negative mentions

-• The game offers a unique 1:1 scale world where players can build their cities on the same map, creating a shared experience that is unlike any other city builder.
+• Unique concept with a 1:1 scale Earth map where all players build cities on the same server, creating a persistent world.

 • gameplay

-• “On top of that, the super chill slow-paced gameplay is exactly what I have been looking for.
-It's finally a game where you can progress over months, or even years, instead of just building a metropolis in a single afternoon and never returning to it afterwards.”
+• “On top of that the super chill slow paced gameplay is exactly what I have been looking for, it's finally a game where you can progress over months, or even years it seems like instead of just building a metropolis in a single afternoon and never returning to it afterwards.”

 • “The gameplay loop never evolves.”